What is biometric authentication?

 What are the advantages and disadvantages of biometric authentication?

-Another potential issue with biometric authentication is that, once a system has been implemented, an organization may be tempted to use the system for functions beyond its original intention, which is known as function creep.
+Another potential issue with biometric authentication is that, once a security system has been implemented, an organization may be tempted to use the system for functions beyond its original intention, which is known as function creep.
 For example, a company may find the technology useful for employee monitoring and management, but once a biometric system has been installed, the organization may find that it has the ability to track exactly where an employee has been.